danielrosehill/Home-Assistant-Starter-List/README.md

 I use the SMLight SLZB-06.
 It's a stellar piece of hardware (but probably already a bit outdated).

 ![alt text](graphics/7.png).

+**Manufacturer:** [SMLight](https://smlight.tech/) - They're a small company making excellent ZigBee coordinators and they're really awesome to work with.

 See what people recommend on the HA subreddit or forums.
 If somethiing is widely used and respected by users ... it's hard to go wrong.